hambonesoftware/plantit/README.md

 ### All-in-one dev server

-Start the FastAPI backend (which also serves the compiled frontend) and load demo garden data with a single command:
+Start the FastAPI backend and a static frontend server (both with demo data) with a single command:

 ```bash
 python run.py